tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/06-Stu_Company_Case_Study/README.md

 * Get into small groups of up to three people for discussion.

-* Go to the example [TokenFunder case study](Resources/TokenFunder.md) and read the case study to get a feel for what you'll need to research and describe.
+* Go to the example [TokenFunder Case Study](Resources/TokenFunder_Case_Study.md) and read the case study to get a feel for what you'll need to research and describe.

 * Then, choose a Canadian blockchain company to research and discuss with your group the following findings:

   * What the company is.

   * Why it matters that the company is using blockchain to tackle a financial problem.

   * Why the company is interesting.

 ## Hint

 * Some may not directly reference concrete blockchain projects, so you'll want to focus more on the companies that have started implementations versus the ones supporting research and development.